Examples show workloads, not customer logos or vanity metrics

 A founder ships an AI-built app with no support team.
 Early users repeat invoice, import, and invite questions.

 Map billing, onboarding, and team settings surfaces.
-Import starter FAQs and support macros.
+Import starter FAQs, support macros, and repeated replies.
 Install the widget and verify context.

 Known questions receive approved answers.
 Missing answers become review work instead of disappearing into chat history.